GBO has taken over coordination in full of the North Cotswold area of the Gloucestershire cull zone for 2017 and onwards.

 We’ll be keeping a close eye on this area which is in the southern part of the North Cots zone, not far from Cheltenham – a place called Uckington.
 We have more evidence of exact location and sheep bodies from both Friday and today, but obviously do not wish to disclose anything relating to badger sett locations and activity”

 On 30th August 2017 the licence for the West Gloucestershire zone was released (obviously with actual cull dates redacted) with the minimum number of badgers to be killed being 160 and the maximum number 580.
-There was no mention of how long the culling period may last for… it turns out that the cull began earlier in the summer and it ended up carrying on until the end of January 2018 (with cage-trapping finishing at the end of November as per the guidelines).
-It was in August that we launched our new website (welcome!) as well as work had been put into writing up a history and writing up general information about the cull.
+There was no mention of how long the culling period may last for… but we knew it wouldn’t be 6 weeks as it originally was.
+The cull had already started several days earlier – we had found cull preparation already from 18th August onwards.
+It was in August that we also launched our new website (welcome!) as well as work being put into writing up a history of and writing up general information about the cull.

 North Cotswold, North Wiltshire, Herefordshire…

-Licences were released in the second week of September for the remainder of the zones (i.e. every zone other than the 2 original pilot cull zones in Gloucestershire and Somerset).
+Licences were released on 11th September for the remainder of the zones (i.e. every zone other than the 2 original pilot cull zones in Gloucestershire and Somerset).
 The target for North Cotswolds would be minimum: 1007, maximum: 1906 and one of the North Wiltshire zones would also include bits of Gloucestershire, as confirmed by the police during one of the Multi-Agency Meetings (MAG) that we attend as a group.

 As usual a number of hunts are out in the 3 zones.
 This includes the North Cotswold Hunt which operate in and around the North Cots zone and are prolific sett blockers, the Heythrop in the same area with the same behaviours, the Ledbury over in the West Glos (and Herefordshire) zone, the Cotswold Vale who hunt in West Glos and North Cots, the Cotswold in the North Cots zone and the Beaufort in the North Wiltshire zone…!
 There are, of course, others as well.

-During the cull, we ended up mentioned in the ‘Local Heroes’ section of Animal Aid’s ‘Outrage’ magazine who mentioned our work against wider wildlife persecution and the cull.
+During the cull, we ended up mentioned in the ‘Local Heroes’ section of Animal Aid’s ‘Outrage’ magazine who mentioned our work against wider wildlife persecution, hunting and the cull.
 Many thanks to them for helping to spread the word!

 Highgrove and the Royals: